SPollardMS/OfficeDocs-Exchange/Exchange/ExchangeServer/mail-flow/queues/message-properties.md

 ms.author: chrisda
 author: chrisda
 manager: serdars
-ms.date: 6/20/2016
+ms.date: 6/8/2018
 ms.audience: ITPro
 ms.topic: article
 ms.prod: office-online-server
 localization_priority: Normal
 ms.assetid: 8e6187c1-76f0-49da-bc24-2ab57cfb3c2c
-description: "Learn about the filterable properties for messages in queues in Exchange 2016."
+description: "Summary: Learn about the filterable properties for messages in queues in Exchange 2016."
 ---

 # Properties of messages in queues

-Learn about the filterable properties for messages in queues in Exchange 2016.
+ **Summary**: Learn about the filterable properties for messages in queues in Exchange 2016.

 Filtering messages in queues by one or more message properties in Exchange Server 2016 allows you to quickly locate messages and take action on them.
 When an email message is sent to multiple recipients, the message might be located in multiple queues on the server.
 When you filter messages in queues by message properties, you can locate messages across all queues.
 The following scenarios are examples of how you might use message filtering to manage mail flow: